 - Knight in Sour Armor: Downplayed, he's not cynical at all, he's just overly cautious and doesn't like the idea of adventures or danger.

 - Nervous Wreck: He doesn't like the prospect of danger.
 (When he's actually in danger, on the other hand, he has Nerves of Steel.)

 - Nice Mice: Along with Bianca.
 They are nice enough to risk life and limb for total strangers.

-- Non-Action Guy: Subverted beautifully.
-Shows the usual signs but it's beautifully subverted.
+- Non-Action Guy: Shows the usual signs but it's beautifully subverted.

 - Official Couple: With Bianca.